 News and media

-The Albanese Government has appointed Amber Shuhyta as the Illicit Tobacco and E-cigarette (ITEC) Commissioner.
+- The Albanese Government has appointed Amber Shuhyta as the Illicit Tobacco and E-cigarette (ITEC) Commissioner.

-Statement from the Office of the ITEC Commissioner - 12 March 2024
+Illicit Tobacco and E-Cigarette Commissioner appointment(Opens in a new tab/window). - Statement from the Office of the ITEC Commissioner - 12 March 2024

-United Front: Against the Illicit Trade of Tobacco and E-Cigarettes
+United Front: Against the Illicit Trade of Tobacco and E-Cigarettes. - Media release 11 December 2024.

-Appointment of the Acting ITEC commissioner, stepping up the fight against illegal nicotine products.
+Whole of government approach to combating illicit tobacco and e-cigarettes. - Appointment of the Acting ITEC commissioner, stepping up the fight against illegal nicotine products.

-The Australian Government has launched a new public health campaign to encourage young people to stop vaping and discourage uptake.
+Illicit Tobacco and E-Cigarette Commissioner(Opens in a new tab/window). - The Australian Government has launched a new public health campaign to encourage young people to stop vaping and discourage uptake.

-Minister Butler’s media release (14 January 2024) announcing efforts to tackle illegal tobacco imports.
+National Campaign to Help Young People Quit Vaping(Opens in a new tab/window). - Minister Butler’s media release (14 January 2024) announcing efforts to tackle illegal tobacco imports.

-Crackdown on Illegal Tobacco Imports
+Crackdown on Illegal Tobacco Imports(Opens in a new tab/window).

 National Illicit Tobacco and E-cigarette Coordination (NITEC) Forum